singh-aryan-1977/TCP/README.md

 Details:

-- Developed a TCP stack and state machine with custom socket APIs for Docker-based virtual networks, achieving 96% transmission success by implementing stateful packet handling, dynamic buffer management, and connection state tracking
+- Developed a TCP stack and state machine with custom socket APIs for Docker-based virtual networks by implementing stateful packet handling, dynamic buffer management, and connection state tracking
 - Designed event-driven routines for retransmission, zero-window probing, and connection teardown, reducing packet loss and ensuring seamless data flow, successfully transmitting a 2MB file in 0.704 seconds
 - Built a virtual IP stack with IPv4 headers, implementing custom APIs for hosts & routers and integrating RIP with